Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Results

 To test these theoretical predictions, $\mathrm{Mn_3NiCuN}$ (111) thin film of 20 nm thickness are grown on an MgO (111) substrate, and then capped with a 3 nm thin Pt layer to prevent oxidation.
+Crystallographically aligned Mn$_3$NiCuN growth on MgO was confirmed by X-ray diffraction measurements with Cu K$_\alpha$ radiation (See Supplementary Figs.~s 1-3 in the Supplementary \cite{Supplementary}).
 After the thin film growth, Hall bar devices were patterned on the (111) kagome plane as shown in Fig.~\ref{fig:THE}(g).
 The details of the sample preparation can be found in the method section and in reference \cite{Zhao2019}.
 First, we verify the presence of the $\vec{Q}_{T_{1g}}$ component's contribution to the AHE signal by measuring the standard Hall effect in the kagome plane while sweeping the magnetic field out-of-plane field along the [111] direction (z-axis) at 100 K, well below the N\'eel temperature ($T_N \sim$ 200 K) \cite{Zhao2019}.
-The longitudinal resistivity of the film is $\sim150~\mu \Omega \mathrm{cm}^{-1}$ at a temperature 100 K. Fig.~\ref{fig:THE}(a) shows the measured AHE data for the z-field sweep that can be fitted by using $R_{xy} = A \tanh(B)$.
-We also verify that this AHE signal disappears above the N\'eel temperature (see Fig. S2(b) in `1.1 Sample characterization' \cite{Supplementary}).
-This result is consistent within the framework of the octupole moment ($\vec{Q}_{T_{1g}}$) induced AHE (equation (\ref{Eq:AHE}), first term), but additionally a small magnetic moment is also present in our system (see Fig. S2(a) in `1.1 Sample characterization' \cite{Supplementary}), meaning that the magnetic dipole component ($\vec{M}_{T_{1g}}$) also contributes to the AHE.
-The measured anomalous Hall resistance ($R_{xy}$) is comparable to the previous reports \cite{Miki2020,Nakatsuji2015,Boldrin2019,Kiyohara2016}.
+The longitudinal resistivity of the film is $\sim150~\mu \Omega \mathrm{cm}^{-1}$ at a temperature 100 K. Fig.~\ref{fig:THE}(a) shows the measured AHE data for the z-field sweep that can be fitted by using $R_{xy} = R_{xy0} \tanh(a(B - B_c))$, where $R_{xy0}$ is the saturation amplitude, $a$ is a scaling factor and $B_c$ the coercive magnetic field strength.
+We also verify that this AHE signal disappears above the N\'eel temperature (see Supplementary Fig.~4(b) in `1.1 Sample characterization' \cite{Supplementary}).
+This result is consistent within the framework of the octupole moment ($\vec{Q}_{T_{1g}}$) induced AHE (equation (\ref{Eq:AHE}), first term), but additionally a small magnetic moment is also present in our system (see Supplementary Fig.~4(a) in `1.1 Sample characterization' \cite{Supplementary}), meaning that the magnetic dipole component ($\vec{M}_{T_{1g}}$) also contributes to the AHE.
+The measured AHE is comparable to previous reports in $\mathrm{Mn_3NiCuN}$ and $\mathrm{Mn_3NiN}$ but lower in magnitude than other NC-AFMs such as $\mathrm{Mn_3Ge}$ and $\mathrm{Mn_3Sn}$ \cite{Miki2020,Nakatsuji2015,Boldrin2019,Kiyohara2016}.